Crossmint/headless-checkout-quickstart/README.md

 - No additional API scopes needed for update/get operations when using `clientSecret`
 - For **server-side implementations**, use a server-side API key with `orders.create`, `orders.update`, and `orders.read` scopes

-### Prerequisites

-- Create a developer account in the [Staging Console](https://staging.crossmint.com/signin?callbackUrl=/console).
-- Create a [new collection](https://docs.crossmint.com/payments/guides/create-collection) or [import yours](https://docs.crossmint.com/payments/guides/register-collection) in the console, and have your `collectionId` ready.
-- Make sure your collection has at least one NFT configured.
-- From the detail view of your collection, navigate to the Checkout tab to configure the pricing settings and enable Credit Card and Crypto payments.

 ## Advanced Usage

 For advanced usage, refer to the Crossmint documentation: